-Violations of the Guests Policy may include, but are not limited to, the following behaviors:
+Violations of the Unauthorized Guests Policy may include, but are not limited to, the following behaviors:

-- Failing to adhere to reasonable, voiced preferences of a roommate or suitemate regarding guests.
+Failing to adhere to reasonable, voiced preferences of a roommate or suitemate regarding guests.
 Guests must be approved by all students who share the room/suite.
-If your room or suite cannot come to an agreement about guests, please contact UHRL staff (Resident Assistant, for instance) for assistance before violating roommate or suitemate preferences. - Failing to escort guest(s) at all times - Possession or use of access badges, keys, or other unauthorized methods of entry by guest(s) - Failure to monitor or influence guest behavior to assure adherence to the Standards of Residence - Guest(s) remaining in the host's room without host resident present - Hosting a guest or combination of guests for more than two consecutive days or five days within a given term.
-Approved exceptions may be granted by contacting the Assistant Director for Residential Education.
-Requests must be made prior to a guest visit. - Hosting a guest who is a minor without receiving the proper permissions from that guest's parent/guardian and your Residence Director/Assistant Director for Residential Education.
+If your room or suite cannot come to an agreement about guests, please contact UHRL staff (Resident Assistant, for instance) for assistance before violating roommate or suitemate preferences.

+- Failing to escort guest(s) at all times - Possession or use of access badges, keys, or other unauthorized methods of entry by guest(s) - Failure to monitor or influence guest behavior to ensure adherence to the Standards of Residence - Guest(s) remaining in the host's room without host resident present - Hosting a guest or combination of guests for more than two consecutive days or five days within a given term.
+Approved exceptions may be granted by contacting the Residence Director for the community.
+Requests must be made prior to a guest visit. - Hosting a guest who is a minor without receiving the proper permissions from that guest's parent/guardian and your Residence Director.